simeononsecurity/simeononsecurity.ch/content/articles/securing-voice-assistants-and-addressing-privacy-concerns/index.en.md

 Voice assistants **collect and store** a significant amount of **personal data**, including **voice commands**, **search histories**, and **device usage data**.
 Although this data can be used to provide personalized services, it also raises concerns about **privacy and security**.
 Personal data can fall into the wrong hands if voice assistants are **hacked**, if data is **leaked** or if **insiders misuse** data.

-Note that voice assistants collect data even when they are not actively being used.
-This means that they are constantly **listening** for their wake word, and may inadvertently **record conversations** or other sounds that are not intended as commands.
+Note that voice assistants collect data even when they aren't actively being used.
+This means that they're constantly **listening** for their wake word, and may inadvertently **record conversations** or other sounds that aren't intended as commands.

 Some voice assistants allow users to **delete their voice recordings**, while others **automatically delete** recordings after a certain period of time.
-However, there is still a risk that personal data can be accessed or misused if it is not properly secured.
+However, there is still a risk that personal data can be accessed or misused if it's not properly secured.

 ### Potential Privacy Risks